-Secondary Education Minor
+Secondary Education Studies Minor

-The new minor in Secondary Education Studies offers students the opportunity to enhance their major studies and, through exposure to the study and practical application of Education, be prepared to take on the challenges of their chosen profession, when many lives will be affected by their actions and decisions.
+The minor in Secondary Education Studies offers students the opportunity to enhance their major studies and, through exposure to the philosophies and practical application of Education, be prepared to take on the challenges of their chosen profession, when many lives will be affected by their actions and decisions.
 The minor can also help students gain awareness of how people work and learn - and help students communicate clearly and effectively.

 Students planning on pursuing teacher certification should note that this minor on its own is not sufficient for certification.
 Students who wish to teach middle school or high school are encouraged to consider applying for the Secondary Teacher Certification Program.